Virginia, September 1708

 William tapped the left pocket of his jacket.
 “In my pocket.”

 His father pulled out a handkerchief, released a wet cough into it, and wiped his mouth.
 “Good.
-And watch your footing on the ship, and if there’s a storm, as there’s certain to be, perhaps as early as today, make certain you’re below.”
+Watch your footing on the ship, and if there’s a storm, as there’s certain to be, perhaps as early as today, make certain you’re below.”
 The man cleared his throat.
 “You’ve escaped the mines, but I expect this new life will have its disappointments too and expect it will change you enough to make you almost unrecognizable when I see you again.
 The voyage itself may change you too, and I hope the change is for the better, though how much better you could be is beyond my understanding.
-You are a good son, a great son.
+You’re a good son, a great son.
 One any father would be proud of.”
-Reaching out, he surprised William with a hug.
-“I will think of you always,” he whispered.
+Then surprising William with a hug, he whispered, “I will think of you always.”

-His father broke their hug.
-“You must be off.
-We’ll stay to give a last farewell when you’re settled in and on deck... to... to see you one last time.”
+His father broke the hug and said, “You must be off, but we’ll stay for a last farewell.
+We’ll wait for you to settle in and be on deck to…to see you one last time.”
 Pausing to collect himself, he added, “That is if this sky doesn’t break and wash us into the sea.”

 “I’ll see you then, but before I go, I want to give you this,” William said, holding out a small leather sack that jingled.